rollup/plugins/packages/commonjs/README.md

 Instructs the plugin whether to enable mixed module transformations.
 This is useful in scenarios with modules that contain a mix of ES `import` statements and CommonJS `require` expressions.
 Set to `true` if `require` calls should be transformed to imports in mixed modules, or `false` if the `require` expressions should survive the transformation.
 The latter can be important if the code contains environment detection, or you are coding for an environment with special treatment for `require` calls such as [ElectronJS](https://www.electronjs.org/).
 See also the "ignore" option.

+### `strictRequireSemantic`

+Type: `boolean | string | string[]`<br>
+Default: `false`

+By default, this plugin will try to hoist all `require` statements as imports to the top of each file.
+While this works well for many code bases and allows for very efficient ESM output, it does not perfectly capture CommonJS semantics.
+This is especially problematic when there are circular `require` calls between CommonJS modules as those often rely on the lazy execution of nested `require` calls.

+Setting this option to `true` will wrap all CommonJS files in functions which are executed when they are required for the first time, preserving NodeJS semantics.
+Note that this can have a small impact on the size and performance of the generated code.

+You can also provide a [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, to only specify a subset of files which should be wrapped in functions for proper `require` semantics.

 ### `ignore`

 Type: `string[] | ((id: string) => boolean)`<br>